shabiel/NDF-Expansion-Project/README.md

 file.

 Next, two email messages are sent.
 The email messages are NOT generated on the fly; rather they are inside of the transport global.
+These email messages are the ones received by the installer and all holders of the PSNMGR key on the destination VistA system into which the NDF patches are installed.

 Next, find VA PRODUCTs that just got inactivated by this or any other patch;
 for each found one, delete the NDF node ("ND") and the doses (possible and